 2. May River Golf Club

 May River perfectly captures the essence of the kinder, softer Nicklaus style that has emerged in recent years.
-Part of the Lowcountry community of Palmetto Bluff, which includes the Inn at Palmetto Bluff, the course features large natural waste areas bordering the wide fairways.
+Part of the Lowcountry community of Palmetto Bluff, which includes the Montage Palmetto Bluff, the course features large natural waste areas bordering the wide fairways.
 The layout features a terrific mix of holes, no two of which are even remotely alike.
 But the best hole may be the 336-yard 7th.
 After a long iron or fairway wood off the tee, you’re left with wedge approach to a narrow green surrounded by wetlands.
 It’s the scariest short iron you’ll ever hit.

 1. Punta Espada Golf Club